-The Oracle BI EE contextual event action is delivered with Oracle BI EE and uses the Oracle BI EE Action Framework.
-At design time, the analysis designer determines which column should contain the Oracle BI EE contextual event action, adds an Invoke a Browser Script action type to the column, and browses for and selects USERSCRIPT.ADFAction.
-At runtime, the Oracle BI EE contextual event action passes content from the business intelligence object (analysis) to another region on the ADF page or another ADF contextual event on the ADF page.
+The Oracle BI EE ADF Contextual Event action is delivered with Oracle BI EE and uses the Oracle BI EE Action Framework.
+At design time, the analysis designer determines which column should contain the Oracle BI EE ADF Contextual Event action, and from the New Action Link menu, selects ADF Contextual Event.
+At runtime, the Oracle BI EE ADF Contextual Event action passes content from the business intelligence object (analysis) to another region on the ADF page or another ADF contextual event on the ADF page.

-The Oracle BI EE contextual event action takes no parameters and can be conditionally rendered.
-When the user accesses the ADF page and clicks a data cell containing the Oracle BI EE contextual event action or if the cell is tied to a condition and that condition's threshold has been met, the system generates an Oracle BI EE contextual event action that has a qualified data reference (QDR) of the cell as its payload.
+The Oracle BI EE ADF Contextual Event action takes no parameters and can be conditionally rendered.
+When the user accesses the ADF page and clicks a data cell containing the Oracle BI EE ADF Contextual Event action or if the cell is tied to a condition and that condition's threshold has been met, the system generates an Oracle BI EE ADF Contextual Event action that has a qualified data reference (QDR) of the cell as its payload.

 Suppose that the ADF designer wants to create a business intelligence region on an ADF page that contains functionality that will automatically promote any employee whose three previous employee reviews were rated as "Outstanding."
-To accomplish this task, the business intelligence content designer would include the Oracle BI EE contextual event action on the analysis' Employee Name column and include a label of "Promote."
+To accomplish this task, the business intelligence content designer would include the Oracle BI EE ADF Contextual Event action on the analysis' Employee Name column and include a label of "Promote."